2017 Zimbabwean coup d'état: Mugabe's house arrest, negotiations, and resignation

 According to sources referred to by The Daily Telegraph and BBC News, Mugabe and his allies did not support his voluntary resignation before the end of his presidential term, which would coincide with the planned general election in 2018.
 That same day, The Independent reported that ZANU–PF leaders planned to meet the next day to draft a resolution dismissing Mugabe as president on 19 November and impeaching him on 21 November if he refused to step down.

 On Friday, 17 November, Mugabe appeared to have been temporarily released from his house arrest to attend a graduation ceremony at Zimbabwe Open University in Harare.

-On Sunday, 19 November, Mugabe was sacked as the leader of ZANU–PF, and Emmerson Mnangagwa, the former Zimbabwean Vice President, appointed in his place.
+On Sunday, 19 November, Mugabe was sacked as the leader of ZANU–PF, and Emmerson Mnangagwa, the former Zimbabwean vice-president, appointed in his place.
 Reports emerged that Mugabe was on hunger strike, refusing to voluntarily step down as President of Zimbabwe.
 The same day, Grace Mugabe and 20 of her associates were expelled from ZANU–PF.
 Reports later that day suggested that Mugabe would resign during a television address that evening.
 However, during that address he said that he would remain as president.

-On 20 November, the country's military commander General Constantino Chiwenga announced in a televised address to the nation that former Vice President Emmerson Mnangagwa would soon return to Zimbabwe to resume talks with Mugabe and that he was encouraged by the contact between Mnangagwa, whom the army wanted to succeed Mugabe, and the President.
+On 20 November, the country's military commander General Constantino Chiwenga announced in a televised address to the nation that former vice-president Emmerson Mnangagwa would soon return to Zimbabwe to resume talks with Mugabe and that he was encouraged by the contact between Mnangagwa, whom the army wanted to succeed Mugabe, and the President.
 On the same day, a motion to impeach and hold a no confidence vote against Mugabe was drafted by Lovemore Matuke, the ZANU–PF chief whip in parliament, before Mugabe finally resigned at 18:00 local time by sending a letter to the Speaker of Parliament.
 Vice-President Phelekezela Mphoko became the Acting President.

 There was little interest among the political elite in prosecuting Mugabe, with those who had sought his impeachment in the past arguing he should be "allowed to rest".
 On 23 November, military authorities agreed to grant Mugabe and his wife immunity from prosecution.
-The couple was also to receive no less than $10 million, according to an official.
+The couple was also to receive no less than $10 million, according to the constitution.